-Typically, the initial IEP is developed at the same time as when the IEP Team meets to determine initial eligibility, although that does not have to occur.
+Typically, the initial IEP is developed at the same time as when the IEP Team meets to determine initial eligibility, although IEP development could occur at a separate meeting within the State's timeline as set out below.

-Determination of eligibility and the initial IEP Team meeting, as well as an IEP Team meeting following a reevaluation, must be held within 30 calendar days of completion of the 25 school day period for conducting the evaluation/reevaluation.
+Determination of eligibility and the initial IEP Team meeting, as well as an IEP Team meeting following a reevaluation, must be held within 30 calendar days of completion of the 25 school day period from conducting the evaluation/reevaluation.
 ARSD 24:05:27:02.

-TIP - An IEP is like a contract.
+An IEP is like a contract.
 If a school fails to comply with its terms, it is out of compliance with IDEA.
-If a school fails to provide services contained in an IEP because a provider is attending a training or another child's IEP Team meeting, or is out sick or on maternity leave, those services must be made up.
-The only legitimate reason for not providing the IEP services is if the child is not in school. school fails to comply with the IEP, parents may file a State Complaint or for a due process hearing to seek compensatory services for those that were not provided.
-(See Section XIII).
+If a school fails to provide services contained in an IEP because a provider is attending a training or another child's IEP Team meeting, or is out sick or on parental leave, those services must be made up.
+The only legitimate reason for not providing the IEP services is if the child is not in school.
+When a school fails to comply with the IEP, parents may file a State Complaint or for a due process hearing to seek compensatory services for those that were not provided (see Chapter 13).